IS UGANDA SAFE | IS IT SAFE TO GO TO UGANDA? | IS UGANDA SAFE FOR TOURISTS & BUSINESS TRAVELS?

 - Don’t drive too close to animals if you are on a self-drive safari and back off if the animals seem disturbed

-- Don’t drive between elephants in a herd, especially females and they’re young
+- Don’t drive between elephants in a herd, especially females and their young ones – The Mothers can be very hostile

 - Stay together as a group close to your guide on a walking safari and always walk in single file